katakuripoypoy/Chess_ChallengeAPI_The_Fraud_bot/README.md

 # Chess_ChallengeAPI_The_Fraud_bot

-A simple old school minimax with alpha beta purning along with some other optimizations, like move ordering and iterative deepening current estimated eval is somewhere in 2400-2500 elo
+A simple old school minimax with alpha beta purning along with some other optimizations, like move ordering and iterative deepening, Transposition Table, killer and history herustics and some indepth evaluation.
+Current estimated eval is somewhere in 2400-2500 elo